The Wildscreen Panda Awards honour the very best in natural world storytelling craft.

 For outstanding achievement in the overall use of sound.

 All nominated films will be reviewed by the Final Jury, which will select the winner of each Panda Award category and one production as overall winner (the "Golden Panda Award").
-The Final Jury will also award the Sustainable Panda Award recognising outstanding achievements in sustainable practices used to reduce the environmental impact of a production.
-The winners will be announced at the Panda Awards Ceremony.
+The winners will be announced at the Panda Awards Ceremony in October 2022.

 Entrants must complete a separate project for each Production and nominate it for consideration in one or more award categories.